yalmip/yalmip.github.io/_posts/scratch/initialguesses.md

 Initial point is a local minimum.
 ````

-This strategy can be used in cases where you do not have any good guess, but you can solve another problem to find it.
+This strategy can be used in cases where you do not have any good guess, but you can solve another problem to find one.
 Consider the following problem with a simple polytopic constraint, but a complicating objective which has a singularity in \(0\) where   [fmincon](/solver/fmincon) could try to start if we are unlucky.

 ````matlab
 x = sdpvar(3,1);